 With a sagging lower face, I think I’m a right candidate for Ultherapy as this “no-scalpel & injection-free” treatment has been known to firm skin with mild to moderate laxity.

-So, enough of the fat-melting discussion.
-Now, let’s see if Ultherapy is able to treat my skin concerns and do so without melting fats, LOL!
+Let’s see if Ultherapy is able to treat my skin concerns.
 I’ll walk you through in chronological order my “facelift” experience at Cutis Medical Laser Clinics.

 Ultherapy Review: Arriving at Cutis Medical Laser Clinics

 I arrived on time at Cutis Medical Laser Clinics, an aesthetic clinic in Singapore that I have patronized way before this blog was born.

 As a long-time customer, I felt at-home and comfortable with the staff and Dr Sylvia Ramirez who have always impressed me with their professionalism and focus on safety and results.
 You’ll know what I mean if you have the chance to speak with the team.